 Where can I buy vintage decor?

-Our favorite places to buy vintage decor are eBay, Etsy and Chairish, but there is a wealth of local stores and online market places where you can find unique vintage pieces.
+Our favorite places to buy vintage decor are eBay (opens in new tab), Etsy (opens in new tab) and Chairish (opens in new tab), but there is a wealth of local stores and online market places where you can find unique vintage pieces.
 They're favorites of self-confessed vintage-lover Nate Berkus, too.

 If you're just getting on board with the vintage trend, then antiques and vintage fairs are a great place to start.
 Beloved by both newbies and seasoned professionals, vintage fairs offer the opportunity to meet knowledgable sellers who can help you find quality items on a shoestring while also reducing your impact on the environment.

 See: Interior design trends – top looks for the year ahead